Project Management: from Simple to ComplexVersion 1.0 By: Russell Darnall and John M. Preston

 This is not a standard textbook that was adapted to the new publishing paradigm; it was designed from the beginning to utilize its capabilities.
 The book is written in collaboration by an expert in Project Management—Russell Darnall—and an expert in writing instructional textbooks and using technology for communicating online—John Preston—to create a unique learning environment that prepares students to manage projects in a global, multicultural, and online environment.

 Project Management from Simple to Complex features a new model for managing projects, as well as, exploration into the personal dynamics of project management and the role those dynamics play in project outcomes.

-The Instructor Manual will help guide you through the main concepts of each chapter such as learning objectives, key terms and takeaways.
-Many also include explanations and answers to chapter exercises.Powerpoint Lecture Notes
+The Instructor Manual guides you through the main concepts of each chapter and important elements such as learning objectives, key terms, and key takeaways.
+Can include answers to chapter exercises, group activity suggestions, and discussion questions.

 A PowerPoint presentation highlighting key learning objectives and the main concepts for each chapter are available for you to use in your classroom.
 You can either cut and paste sections or use the presentation as a whole.

 Need assistance in supplementing your quizzes and tests?
-Our test item files (in Word format) contain many true/false, multiple choice, fill in the blanks, and short essay questions.
+Our test-item files (in Word format) contain many multiple-choice, fill-in-the-blank, and short-answer questions.